ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 What will attending The King's College really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the The King's College's net cost calculator on their website.

 The King's College Tuition Payment Plans